GoogleCloudPlatform/automlops/README.md

-# OneClick MLOps
+# AutoMLOps

-OneClick MLOps is a tool that generates a production-style MLOps pipeline from Jupyter Notebooks.
+AutoMLOps is a tool that generates a production-style MLOps pipeline from Jupyter Notebooks.

 The tool currently operates as a local package import, with the end goal of becoming a Jupyter plugin to Vertex Workbench managed notebooks.
 The tool will generate yaml-component definitions, complete with Dockerfiles and requirements.txts for all Kubeflow components defined in a notebook.
 It will also generate a series of directories to support the creation of Vertex Pipelines.